sburrel/AIDL2019_PROJECT_SBD/Readme.md

 ## How to reproduce the experiments

 All the experiments have been performed with a Colaboratory  Notebook and are stored int the Experiment's folder.
 There are seven different versions that we summarize bellow:
 - Version 1: Architecture 1 with CELoss.
+Best results obtained for experiment
 -  Version 2: Architecture 1 with BCELoss.
+Best results obtained for experiment
--  Version 3: Architecture 2 with CosineEmbeddingLoss and VGG16 as feature extractor
+-  Version 3: Architecture 2 with CosineEmbeddingLoss and VGG16 as feature extractor.
+Best results obtained for experiment
-- Version 4: Architecture 2 with CosineEmbeddingLoss and VGG16 as feature extractor, freezing the half bottom layers
+- Version 4: Architecture 2 with CosineEmbeddingLoss and VGG16 as feature extractor, freezing the half bottom layers.
+Best results obtained for experiment [33](https://drive.google.com/open?id=1KZa1biAASPTvknJrGmOQg8zixsKlLOGO).
-- Version 5: Architecture 2 with CosineEmbeddingLoss and ResNet50 as feature extractor
+- Version 5: Architecture 2 with CosineEmbeddingLoss and ResNet50 as feature extractor.
+Best results obtained for experiment
-- Version 5: Architecture 2 with CosineEmbeddingLoss and ResNet101 as feature extractor
+- Version 5: Architecture 2 with CosineEmbeddingLoss and ResNet101 as feature extractor.
+Best results obtained for experiment
 - Version 7: Architecture 2 with CosineEmbeddingLoss and ResNext50 as feature extractor.
-You can find a link to download the weights of the experiment that has the best results for each one of the versions in the list above and also at the results tables.
+Best results obtained for experiment You can find a link to download the weights of the experiment that has the best results for each one of the versions in the list above and also at the results tables.

 ## TO DO